-Now that we have developed a way of classifying crescent configurations, we can examine certain properties for each of the types of crescent configurations.
-We started to explore in this direction with our rigidity calculations. \\ One direction we are interested in is to develop a concept of stability for these configurations, as we noticed that moving the points of the M, R, and C- type configurations resulted in different amounts of change in the distances.
-Further, should we define two distances to be equal if they are $\epsilon$ apart, then our study of the stability of crescent configurations could have some powerful applications to the study of molecules.
+Another direction we are interested in is to develop a concept of stability for these configurations.
+This is due to our observation that moving the points of the M, R, and C- type configurations resulted in different levels of change in the distances.
+Further, should we define two distances to be equal if they are $\epsilon$ apart, then our combined study of the stability and rigidity of crescent configurations could have some powerful applications to the study of molecules.

 Below we include pseudocode for Algorithms \ref{alg:class} and \ref{alg: check4}.